-Individuals and families must be living on the streets (or other places not meant for human habitation) and be unwilling or unable to access services in emergency shelter, housing, or an appropriate health facility.
+Individuals and families must be living on the streets or other places not meant for human habitation and be unwilling or unable to access services in emergency shelters, housing, or an appropriate health facility.

-Relevant documentation standards include the information presented in section V.G of this document.
-Additionally, staff should be working with participants to obtain their necessary documentation (i.e., social security card, photo identification, birth certificates, etc).
-These efforts should be documented in the case files along with any additional case notes.
+Relevant documentation standards include the information presented in section V.G. of this document.
+Additionally, staff should work with participants to obtain their necessary documentation (e.g., social security card, photo identification, birth certificates, etc.).
+These efforts should be documented in the case files and any additional case notes.